karlnyr/Genome_Analysis_Karl_Nyren/Molecular_Evolution_Project/Karl_Nyren_Project_Plan.md

 $ python quast.py -R reference_genome assembly # Evaluate the contigs compared to reference genome.
 Note: Assembled genome from the paper
 ```

+GC content, in 100 bp slices out of the contigs, is 37.79 %.
+N50 is 2,773,702, which is also the largest contig, covering the chromosome of _E. faecium_.
+Total number of contigs acquired was 8.

+Length of assembled genome was 32096 bp shorter than reference genome taken from [Zhang et al. 2017](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-017-4299-9).
+The GC content in the reference was 37.70 %, 12 misassembled blocks, and approximately 98 % coverage to the reference.

 ## Structural and functional annotation
 For structural and functional analysis we will use [Prokka](http://www.vicbioinformatics.com/software.prokka.shtml), this data will be needed later on when we are going to perform differential expression analysis.